 Plymouth Colony Archaeological Survey — Project Overview

 The approaching 400th anniversary of the founding of the Plymouth Colony (1620-2020) provides a unique opportunity for research and education on the early colonial history and archaeology of the Commonwealth of Massachusetts.
-The Andrew Fiske Memorial Center for Archaeological Research at University of Massachusetts Boston, in conjunction with Plimoth Plantation, has begun planning for a series of collaborative initiatives focused on this quatercentenary.
+The Andrew Fiske Memorial Center for Archaeological Research at University of Massachusetts Boston, in conjunction with Plimoth Plantation, and the Town of Plymouth, has begun planning for a series of collaborative initiatives focused on this quatercentenary.
 Over the next several years we expect to work, in cooperation with other scholars and stakeholders, on archaeological research projects and field schools, public programming, teacher training, and similar activities.
-These projects are designed to help create a scholarly legacy for the 400th anniversary, teach students and teachers the archaeology and history of Plymouth and its place in the 17th-century Atlantic World, and engage the public in a meaningful consideration of the period and its impact on both Settler and Native communities.
+These projects are designed to help create a scholarly legacy for the 400th anniversary, teach students and teachers the archaeology and history of Plymouth and its place in the 17th-century Atlantic World, and engage the public in a meaningful consideration of the period and its impact on both Colonial and Native communities.

 Successful participants will be awarded 6 credits in ANTH 485/685, Field Research in Archaeology.

 About the Fiske Center